 Getting Back Bing Maps

 ArcGIS.com is a great online GIS tool.
-Earlier this year, Esri had to remove the Microsoft Bing basemaps that were previously available to users.
+Earlier this year, Esri had to remove the Microsoft Bing base maps that were previously available to users.
 All conspiracy theories aside, this was a huge blow to online data collection.
 The Bing imagery is crystal clear and while second to Google in overall coverage, In a few areas the quality is actually far superior.
 As well, Esri does not have a good imagery-plus-streetname basemap similar to Bing's hybrid map.